Frequently Asked Questions

 Q: Where do you deliver?

 A: We’ll deliver anywhere, but delivery charges may apply to events further than 10 miles away from our warehouse in Raleigh.
-For events in Raleigh we have a minimum event amount of $250.
+Typically, we have a $1,000 minimum for events.
+However, if your event is within the Triangle area and on a date that is not in high demand, we may be able to provide individual inflatables and moonwalks for smaller events.
+Those dates that are in low demand still have a $250 minimum event amount for deliveries.
 For events outside of the Triangle the minimum event amount for delivery varies depending upon the mileage.
 Go to our Rules and Policies page to see a list of our current delivery fees.